DropleX: Liquid sensing on tablet touchscreens: Evaluation

 Here, we evaluate the extent to which our system could be used to distinguish between different concentrations of liquids.
 We consider distinguishing between different concentrations of DNA and NaCl salt water using the same concentration breakdown as in Fig.~\ref{fig:theory1}.
 We also perform this for ethanol with slightly different concentrations, though still covering the full 0 to 100\% range.
 The goal of this particular analysis is to determine the granularity at which these concentrations can be detected.

-We find that in the case of DNA and salt water (Fig.~\ref{fig:conc}a,b) our system is primarily effective as a binary detector of trace concentrations of liquid.
-Specifically in the case of DNA it is able to consider concentration of 0--20~ng/\uL~as a low concentration and $>$ 40~ng/\uL~as a high concentration and distinguish between those, essentially functioning as a detector with a threshold of 20~ng/\uL, yielding an overall detection accuracy of 95.6\%.
+We find that in the case of DNA and salt water (Fig.~\ref{fig:conc}a,c) our system is primarily effective as a binary detector of trace concentrations of liquid. \red{We note that in these experiments the touchscreen measures the combined capacitance of both the analyte and the buffer solution.
+However, any changes in capacitance across dilutions are due to varying analyte concentration.} Specifically in the case of DNA it is able to consider concentration of 0--20~ng/\uL~as a low concentration and $>$ 40~ng/\uL~as a high concentration and distinguish between those, essentially functioning as a detector with a threshold of 20~ng/\uL, yielding an overall detection accuracy of 95.6\%.
 Similarly, in the case of salt water, the touchscreen is able to function a detector of the liquid with a threshold of $10^{-4}$~M with an overall detection accuracy of 95.7\%.
-In the case of ethanol, we find that our system is able to distinguish between six different concentrations of alcohol specifically 0, 10, 30, 50, 80, 100\% with an overall accuracy of 93\% (Fig.~\ref{fig:conc}c).
+In the case of ethanol, we find that our system is able to distinguish between six different concentrations of alcohol specifically 0, 10, 30, 50, 80, 100\% with an overall accuracy of 94.8\% (Fig.~\ref{fig:conc}b).